openstack/openstack-manuals/doc/cli-reference/source/ceilometer.rst

   'desc'].

 ``-l <LIMIT>, --limit <LIMIT>``
   Maximum number of samples to return.
+API server limits result to
+  <default_api_return_limit> rows if no limit
+  provided.
+Option is configured in ceilometer.conf [api] group

 .. _ceilometer_resource-list: